kayg04/kayg.org/content/Updates/Resisting Craft V3.md

 One of my favourite qualities of plaintext tasks (like in Obsidian) is here ability to take notes anywhere and refer to them anywhere I want.
 One of my least favourite qualities about plaintext tasks is the effort it requires to input, manage and **see** tasks.
 I don't live in Obsidian, I live in Fantastical.
 Having tasks in my calendar is the best thing I've done towards finishing them on time.
 If not in my calendar, I would like to be able to see them on my home screen, on my Mac, or anywhere outside the app… and much like with Obsidian, that's not possible in Craft as tasks support is rather rudimentary right now.

-Tasks are best left to a dedicated task manager like TickTick, Things 3 of Reminders (via GoodTask).
+Tasks are best left to a dedicated task manager like TickTick, Things 3 or Reminders (via GoodTask).
 Then some sort of manual interlinking via app uri results, with some friction, in the least amount of hacking around.

 ### Tasks should automatically be Reminders